rafaelsetragni/awesome_notifications/README.md

 );
 ```

-4. Request user authorization to send local and push notifications (Remember to show a dialog alert to the user before call the request)
+4. Request the user authorization to send local and push notifications (Remember to show a dialog alert to the user before call this request)

 ```dart
 AwesomeNotifications().isNotificationAllowed().then((isAllowed) {